The Happenings on Shaw Hill

 “What happened?” he asked.

 “I was being chased and tripping over the underbrush…it felt like I was in a prehistoric time – the adrenaline, the rush of blood to my brain, my vision, my senses were sharp.
-I thought I was going to die, or at least the part of me that I consider to my inner self, would die.
+I thought I was going to die or, at least, the part of me that I consider to my inner self would die.
+But something else inside of me came alive.”

 “Both,” I blurted out.
 I didn’t mean to sound so sure.
+Why would it matter if it was a man, animal or fire-breathing dragon?
 It was a dream.
-Why would it matter if it was a man, animal or fire-breathing dragon?
-The confidence that I had in that made it seem real.
+The confidence that I had made it seem more real.

 “It seemed like if he caught me I would be killed, or…”